groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/cadoptions/forrenderingbywidthandheight/_index.md

 ---
 title: ForRenderingByWidthAndHeight
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Initializes new instance of CadOptionsgroupdocs.viewer.options/cadoptions class for rendering by width and height.
+description: Initializes an instance of the CadOptionsgroupdocs.viewer.options/cadoptions class for rendering by width and height.
 type: docs
 weight: 40
 url: /net/groupdocs.viewer.options/cadoptions/forrenderingbywidthandheight/
 ---
 ## CadOptions.ForRenderingByWidthAndHeight method

-Initializes new instance of [`CadOptions`](../../cadoptions) class for rendering by width and height.
+Initializes an instance of the [`CadOptions`](../../cadoptions) class for rendering by width and height.

 ```csharp
 public static CadOptions ForRenderingByWidthAndHeight(int width, int height)